 Being a pet parent requires you to be a translator of sorts for a language you can’t always understand.
 Sometimes what your dog is trying to say is obvious.
 That tail-wagging, jumping up on you, bursting out of their skin happy dance they do when you come in from getting the mail?
 Nothing is lost in translation there.

 But sometimes you may find yourself wondering, what are they trying to tell me with that bark?
-Does that yawning mean they’re tired or anxious?
-And most importantly, how do I really know if they’re happy with their life?
+Does yawning mean they’re tired or anxious?
+And most importantly, how do I know if they’re happy with their life?

 Here are 6 surprising ways to tell your dog is happy.

 1. A (Loose and Low) Tail Wag

 A wagging tail is the classic sign of a happy dog, right?
 That’s only partially true.
 If your dog is wagging their tail stiffly while holding their body erect, this may mean they’re alert and assessing a new situation, or could even be a sign of fear, tension, or aggression.
 A truly happy dog will hold their tail loosely and low to the ground, sweeping it back and forth.